Italy

 Real estate at disposal

-IMU has substituted IRPEF for real estate at disposal, but it has to be reported on a tax return in any case, and no taxable income arises.
+IMU has substituted IRPEF for real estate at disposal.
+The cadastral value, increased by 5%, of the real estates keep at disposal need to be reported on a tax return while no taxable income arises.
 However, an exception is provided for real estate at disposal located in the same municipality in which is located the principal abode, which constitutes taxable income in the measure of 50% of the cadastral value increased by 5%.

 Real estate rented